norwoodopenmic/nom/index.md

 The Norwood Open Mic (NOM) will be an opportunity for people to share a personal story, original poem, original song or cover song in a radically supportive environment.

-A goal of this open mic is to create connection among the people present at the open mic.
+The goal of this open mic is to create connection among the people present at the open mic.

 If you have a moment please fill out this survey to let me know if you are interested in this event.